-Iodine test is a chemical test used to distinguish mono- or disaccharides from certain polysaccharides like amylase, dextrin, and glycogen.
+The iodine test is a chemical test used to distinguish mono- or disaccharides from certain polysaccharides like amylase, dextrin, and glycogen.
 This test has a variation termed starch-iodine test that is performed to indicate the presence of glucose made by plants in the leaves.

 Objectives of Iodine Test

 - To detect the presence of polysaccharides, primarily starch.

 Principle of Iodine Test

 - The iodine test is based on the fact that polyiodide ions form colored adsorption complex with helical chains of glucose residue of amylase (blue-black), dextrin (black), or glycogen (reddish-brown).

 - Monosaccharides, disaccharides, and branched polysaccharides like cellulose remain colorless.
 Amylopectin produces an orange-yellow hue.